nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 By presenting the wastage statistics, we can help restaurant owners figure out which dishes are contributing the most to wastage at the restaurant.
 This way, they can allocate their resources more efficiently to better doing dishes.
 Thus we are reducing time wastage due to cooking of excess dishes and also saving money from purchasing unnecessary ingredients.
-Therefore, there’s a two fold saving.
+Therefore, there’s a two-fold saving.
 Additionally, we are also contributing to reducing Singapore's contribution to global food wastage.

 ## User Stories

+Brings developers through the requirements of Users the *Food-O-Rama* team considered when building this programme.

 |Version| As a ... | I want to ... | So that I can ...|
 |--------|----------|---------------|------------------|